-To break down the full Hilbert space into manageable sectors, we use total $S^z$ conservation, the spin flip symmetry, translation and point group symmetries in order, obtaining tractable subspaces of dimension up to $\approx 5\times 10^{11}$.
-It is currently not possible to simultaneously exploit the complete SU(2) symmetry group {\em and} the lattice space group in large scale exact diagonalizations.
-For performance reasons we only use a subset of the full $D_6$ point group, generated by the $\pi$-rotation around the centre of a hexagon, as well as either a reflection along the $x$ or $y$ axis, depending on the momentum sector under consideration.
-When labelling spatial symmetry sectors we state the momentum sector, followed by the eigenvalue $+1$(e) or $-1$(o) of the $\pi$-rotation and/or the reflection.
-Using this smaller symmetry group it is nevertheless possible to identify the representation of $D_6$ by a compatibility table of the representations of the two symmetry groups.
-We have been able to obtain the lowest energy in all $S^z=0$ sectors with even spin parity and all but four in the odd spin parity sectors.
-The available energies are listed in Tab.~\ref{tab:kagome48energies}.
-The ground state energy of the $48$-site cluster is $E/NJ=-0.438\ 703\ 897\ 156$, almost half a percent lower than some of the previous DMRG studies for the same cluster~\cite{Jiang2008,Depenbrock2012}.
-Based on the available triplet sectors our estimate for the spin gap is $\Delta_{S=1}/J=0.168\ 217$, while the singlet-singlet gap is $\Delta_{S=0}/J=0.021\ 217$.
 The low-energy spectrum of the $48$-site cluster is shown in Fig.~\ref{fig:lowergspectrum48}.
-In an ideal $\mathbb{Z}_2$ spin liquid situation with a short correlation lengths one would expect an approximate, but clear-cut, 4-fold ground state degeneracy, with a gap to all further excitations.
+In an ideal $\mathbb{Z}_2$ spin liquid situation with a short correlation length one would expect an approximate, but clear-cut, 4-fold ground state degeneracy, with a gap to all further excitations.
 This is not what we observe here, implying that the spin liquid state of the kagome Heisenberg antiferromagnet is either a $\mathbb{Z}_2$ spin liquid, but with significantly larger correlation lengths than anticipated based on the previous DMRG studies, or we are observing a more complex spin liquid state.
 While we are not able to pinpoint which scenario is realized based on the available system sizes, there nevertheless are a few pointers for the largest system size.
-In Fig.~\ref{fig:lowergspectrum48} we have labelled the 4 expected energy levels for one of the $\mathbb{Z}_2$ spin liquids with the labels $(1),(2)$ (an exact doublet) and $(3)$, all of them at $\Gamma$ point in the Brillouin zone.
-Curiously the first excited state is not part of this set of levels, but seems to be part of a energy-shifted "shadow" structure of levels $(i)$ to $(iii)$ which differs from $(1)$ to $(3)$ in their odd quantum number with respect to $\pi$ lattice rotations.
+In Fig.~\ref{fig:lowergspectrum48} we have labelled the 4 expected energy levels for one of the $\mathbb{Z}_2$ spin liquids with the labels $(1),(2)$ [an exact doublet] and $(3)$, all of them at $\Gamma$ point in the Brillouin zone.
+Curiously the first excited state is not part of this set of levels, but seems to be part of an energy-shifted "shadow" structure of levels $(i)$ to $(iii)$ which differs from $(1)$ to $(3)$ in their odd quantum number with respect to $\pi$ lattice rotations.
 It is also worth pointing out that the lowest singlet excitations at {\em finite} momentum [e.g. levels (a)-(c)] are at comparatively high energies of $\approx 0.05J$ and above.
 This is in stark contrast to the $36$- and $42$-site samples, where the lowest finite momentum levels are either the first excited overall, or very close in energy, Fig.~\ref{fig:lowergspectrum42_36}.